hl7dk/kl-children/input/pagecontent/index.md

 * A reference to the Citizen instance that holds either the parents or the child's information
 * A reference to the Encounter in which the indicator have been evaluated
 * The time of the evaluation
-* A dataAbsentReason, which is a possiblity to describe why data is absent
+* A dataAbsentReason, which is a possibility to describe why data is absent
 * A FHIR status attribute

 ##### Validation
 * One and only one code exists to describe the kind of indicator.
 It is a fixed code for each of the specializations.
-* One value which is alwasys a code may exist.
+* One value which is always a code may exist.
 For each specialization, it should be drawn from a specific ValueSet, no other codes may be reported.
 * One and only one reference to the Citizen exists
 * A reference to an Encounter may exist
 * The time of the evaluation is mandatory